gabesumner/electron-motors-sfdx/README.md

 ## Installation Instructions

-Get your own private clone of this demo in a 30-day scratch org by (CLICKING HERE|https://hosted-scratch.herokuapp.com/launch?template=https://github.com/gabesumner/electron-motors-sfdx).
+Get your own private clone of this demo in a 30-day scratch org by [CLICKING HERE](https://hosted-scratch.herokuapp.com/launch?template=https://github.com/gabesumner/electron-motors-sfdx).

 Or manually clone this demo using the instructions below.